cooscoos/Hoive/README.md

 This is about as complicated a situation as we'll ever see.

-Now just need to tidy up what's been written, and apply this logic to the ant chips
+Now just need to tidy up what's been written, consider hashset vs vector, then apply this logic to the ant chips

 * (Later) spider and bee similar, but with movement range, see https://www.redblobgames.com/grids/hexagons/